raphaelquintao/QJukebox/README.md

 7. Spotify API client id and client secret

 ### Config
-Rename `example.config.json` to `config.json` and put you credentials.
+Create a `config.json` and put your settings.

 ```json
 {